PLATINUM2023

 Our strategies to achieve our mission are through education, employment, legal services and empowerment for the immigrant community, as well as involving the entire community in dialogue about integration.
 The Worker Center provides a safe place for workers and employers to meet and negotiate work.
 Our Education programs include English as a Second Language (ESL) courses and academic support for school-age children of immigrants.
 Our Family Center offers parent education and early childhood programs.
 Also, through the Neighbors Link Community Law Practice, we are able to offer a variety of free legal services for immigrant families.
 Neighbors Link also engages all residents in dialogue about issues related to immigration.

-• Neighbors Link served 6,100 immigrants in over 100 towns across 11 counties in New York.
+Neighbors Link served more than 9,000 immigrants in over 100 towns across 11 counties in New York.

-• Nearly 400 volunteers donated more than 9,000 hours to make our work possible.
+More than 700 volunteers donated over 12,000 hours to make our work possible.

-• Neighbors Link reached more than 14,000 residents with 114 community engagement programs on topics such as legal rights, cultural awareness and immigration policy.
+Neighbors Link reached over 4,500 residents with community education trainings on topics such as Knowing Your

 Revenue vs. expenses: breakdown